daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src="https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/djachocGitHubDemo.gif" width="800" height="400" />|
 |---|

 The GitHub extension allows the student to access repositories as demonstrated above.
-By typing in a username, the student will be granted access to all of the *puplic* repositories that person has.
+By typing in a username, the student will be granted access to all of the *public* repositories that person has.
 A students can gain access to assignments directly from their instructor's GitHub.

 [Back to Top](#econometric-pedagogy)